 Detailed recommendations/scopes of work on modeling research needed to fill gaps identified during the project.

 In addition to the final knowledge product, the Project PI and ADAC will coordinate a corresponding peer-review journal article.
 UNH CRRC/CSE will also host/maintain, for a minimum of 5 years, a section of its website dedicated to this project entitled “Arctic Oil Spill Modeling.”
-ADAC will correspondingly plan to cross-link this information.
+ADAC will correspondingly plan to cross-link this information to the ADAC website at: https://arcticdomainawarenesscenter.org/.
 The UNH CRRC/CSE website will contain all of the information for each of the project phases.
 A complete bibliography will be maintained as a part of the project in a database that will be searchable.

-Transition Plan:
+Transition Plan.

 The Comprehensive Research Report and corresponding peer-review journal article will be promulgated across USCG, ICCOPR, and NOAA and via ADAC and CRRC/CSE networks.
 The knowledge gained from this project will be directly transferable to HQ USCG Maritime Environmental Response, NOAA ORR and its Emergency Response Division (ERD) team, which is represented on the Core Team.
 This is important because NOAA ORR is responsible for providing scientific support to USCG during maritime incidents, so its oil spill modeling must be fully adapted to the varying and unique conditions in the Arctic.
+ADAC will also inquire as to suitability of completed knowledge product to potentially support Arctic oriented commercial Oil Spill Response Organizations (ORSOs) as part of the Center’s efforts to connect research activities and outcomes to commercial entities.

+This includes meetings with industry as described in the overall center management activities, and in particular, ADAC’s Program Year 7 Industry Day.
 The Project PI also anticipates that much of the knowledge gained and consensus reached will be used by the private sector and other government agencies within and outside of the U.S., as well as NGOs.
 Many proprietary models exist (e.g., SIMAP) for use in the Arctic during spills, it is likely that they will also benefit from the consensus approach to modify their oil spill response modeling products, as needed.

-Potential programmatic risks to completion:
+Potential programmatic risks to completion.

 The project team assesses overall risks to project completion as low.
 The project team is very familiar with the project methodology and is well acquainted with both the USCG Maritime Environmental Response (MER) community, the oil spill preparedness and response community within the U.S. Federal government, industry and academic disciplines, all of whom are planned as prime contributors and coordinators within the planned project.
 The product produced from the research is a knowledge document, which is a relatively simple approach to successfully conclude the research endeavor.

 THEME 2: Maritime Domain Awareness (MDA) Research

-Ice Conditions Index for the Great Lakes Region (Great Lakes ICECON) and Arctic Ice Conditions Index (ARCTICE)
+Arctic Ice Conditions Index (ARCTICE).

-Arctic Vessel Monitoring Geofencing/Alert Awareness, Alaska Marine Prevention and Response Network and UAA College of Engineering
+Arctic Vessel Monitoring Geofencing/Alert Awareness.

-PLACEHOLDER TBD: Arctic Next Generation Communications
+PLACEHOLDER Project: Polar Maritime Communications and Connectivity Analysis (PMC&CA)

+PLACEHOLDER TBD: Projects awarded and established responding to funded solicitation from “Stressing the system...managing a complex Arctic crisis” Arctic IoNS 2019 workshop.